desmos-labs/docs/docs/02-developers/01-overview.md

 # Developers Overview

 ## Introduction
-[Desmos](../01-intro.md) aims to provide developers a platform on which they will be able to create decentralized and censorship-resistant social network applications.
+[Desmos](../01-intro.md) aims to provide developers a protocol with which they will be able to create decentralized and censorship-resistant social enabled apps.
+Different apps, with different scopes and their own Term of Services will be able to use the features offered by Desmos to customize their user experience in a unique way.

-To do so, we've implemented a set of transactions that are useful to perform the most common operations related to this world.
+If you want to know more about the base concepts of a blockchain and understand some key points, please take a look at the [FAQ page](06-developer-faq.md).

-If you want to know more about the base concepts of a blockchain and understand some key points, please take a look a the [FAQ page](06-developer-faq.md).
+## Core features

-## Glossary
+The core features of Desmos are organised in **modules** following the specification of the [Cosmos-SDK](https://docs.cosmos.network/main/building-modules/intro.html).

-Before digging into the available transactions, let's clarify the meaning of some terms that we will be using a lot.
+Here a brief description of each one of these:

-* A **profile** contains a series of (personal) data associated to an account that a user can create on the chain;
+* `Profiles`: Handles the creation and management of a decentralized identity and its own links with both your other chains wallets and centralised applications;

-* A **post** is a public message that everyone can read on the chain.
+* `Relationships`: Handles the creation and management of mono-directional and bidirectional [relationships] between users' wallets.
+It also allows managing users blocks lists;

-  When creating it you can also specify if it allows to be commented on or not;
+* `Subspaces`: Handles the creation and management of a [subspace] and their [sections] inside Desmos;

-* A **comment** is a post that has been linked to a parent post;
+* `Posts`: Handles the creation and management of posts and their contents.
+These contents can include a variety of different attachments such as medias (pics, gifs, videos) and polls.
+Posts can also be enriched with a variety of [entities].

-* A **reaction** is the way that allows users to express a feeling on a specific post;
+* `Reactions`: Handles the creation and management of reactions to posts;

-* A **subspace** is a "zone" where a specific app or more apps can live on and share contents;
+* `Reports`: Handle the creation and management of posts' and users' reports.

-If you want to know more about how we store the data on-chain and all the chain types, please refer to the __"Types" section__.
+## Support features

-## Performing transactions
+These features are not directly connected to the social-networks scope but serve the network maintainers and external services.

-If you want to know more about performing transactions to change the current chain state, please go to the __"Transactions" section__.
+* `Fees`: Allows setting custom additional fees to modules' messages;

-## Querying data
+* `Supply`: Allows retrieving information about a particular token total and circulating supply.

-If you want to know all the GRPC endpoints and CLI commands available to query the existing chain state and the saved data, please go to the __"Queries" section__.
+If you want to know more about each module, its concepts and how to interact with them check the [modules] section.